 Ten minutes later, Combs stopped.
 Pete angled out to his right, James to Pete’s right, and Horace to his.
 Tony salamandered on.

 A breeze brought the quiet conversations of the Germans in the front of the barn.
 After a bit, it seemed no Kraut was going to patrol.
 Maybe these Germans were stupid.

 James stiffened.
 At the corner of the barn, a shaky light flashed and bounced.
 A Kraut’s boots shuffled through weeds.
-The German paused and cast his flashlight out across the meadow toward the forest, over their heads.
-He swung its beam from side to side, lowered it to the front of him, and continued in their direction.
+The German paused and cast his beam out over their heads across the meadow toward the forest.
+He swung its beam from side to side, lowered it to the front of him again, and continued in their direction.

-James corked a yaup.
+James quashed a yelp.
 Tony would be spotted.
 Would the Kraut think Tony was a lone scout the German could take out on his own?
 Doubtful.

 James arched up on his knees, rifle in his left hand, knife in his right, muscles tense.

 Wait!
 A dumb move.
-Did Germans and Americans have a claim on stupidity?
+Did both Germans and Americans have a claim on stupidity?